 The women’s shoe brand Chie Mihara was launched in 2001.
-Based in Elda, the brand is named after its creator: Chie Mihara, a daughter of Japanese parents who was raised in Brazil, lived and studied in Japan and New York, and ultimately settled in Spain, in the heart of the Spanish shoe industry.
+Based in Elda, the brand is named after its creator: Chie Mihara.
+A daughter of Japanese parents who was raised in Brazil, lived and studied in Japan and New York, the designer ultimately settled and created her brand of high-end shoes in Spain, in the heart of the Spanish shoe industry.
 This varied and unusual trajectory is reflected in Chie Mihara‘s original design style.
 The first thing you notice about the shoes is their lack of sharp edges or angles: round, organic shapes are blended into one harmonious curvilinear silhouette.
 Block heel is a staple, communicating a feeling of safety and stability.
 The style is sometimes referred to as “retro”.
 More precisely, it’s an artistic reinterpretation and fusing together of elements belonging to a variety of different epochs and styles, from pop-art to baroque.

 Chie Mihara, the designer, loves the artisan dimension of her work.
 Emphasis on quality and craftsmanship is central to the brand.
 For Chie Mihara the process of making shoes is a conversation between the artisan and the woman and it involves all aspects of the woman’s psyche: from her desire to look attractive and appealing to her need for stability and comfort.

 Chie Mihara produces 150.000 pairs of shoes a year, largely for export.
-The shoes are sold worldwide in prestigious multi-brand retailers in Europe, Asia, and North America.
-In North America Chie Mihara shoes are available through Bergdorf Goodman, Saks Fifth Avenue, Anthropologie, Yoox, FarFetch.com, Amazon, and Gravity Pope.
+The shoes are sold worldwide in prestigious multi-brand retailers in Europe, Middle East, Asia, and North America.
+In North America Chie Mihara shoes are available through Bergdorf Goodman, Saks Fifth Avenue, Anthropologie, Yoox, FarFetch.com, Amazon, as well as Browns Shoes and Gravity Pope in Canada.

 Here are some of her shoes: